 First of all, you will have to decide what you are going to commercialize.
 You have to ask yourself the right questions: Are you planning to sell something that you already own or are skilled in (if, for example, your intention is to launch an online course)?
 Will you be able to produce goods to sell?
 Or are you informed about potential providers who may supply you with the target products?
 Are there any audiences that would need or be interested in your future products or services?

-If you notice several complaints about the lack/unavailability of a certain product or service, you may have found your niche.
+You may have found your niche if you notice several complaints about the lack/unavailability of a certain product or service.
 Your first priority while establishing your niche is to take into account audiences’ needs.
 You cannot look for only personal satisfaction.
 However, if you find a way to blend them both, it will surely be a bonus.

 Validate Your Specialty